jkosik/motivateme/README.md

 # MotivateMe

-dApp on Ink blockchain which allows user to send money directly or conditionally using Smart Contract.
+Decentralised application on Ink blockchain which allows users to send money directly or conditionally using Smart Contract.

 ## How to build Smart Contract
 Use Foundry to interact with Ethereum network (L1/L2).